Skeeboo/skeeboomusic.com/content/home/contact.md

 I would really like to hear from you, so if you feel like it, just [drop me a line!](mailto:skeeboo@skeeboomusic.com)

+If you like the idea of keeping in touch and preview my next tracks, you may leave your email address below
+{{<mail_form>}}

-If you liked what you hear, please consider supporting me by downloading some tracks on [bandcamp](https://skeeboo.bandcamp.com) or your preferred music store.
+If you like my music, please consider supporting me by downloading some tracks on [bandcamp](https://skeeboo.bandcamp.com) or on your preferred music store.
 Thank you!